-Subsequent travels to international art events helped shape his role as an international art star at home, as well as gaining him long-standing supporters abroad.
-His famous videos, like “Way To Sao Paulo” (1994) shown at the Sao Paulo biennial that year, and “Dancing Home”, first screened in Helsinki at ARS ’95, laid the foundations of Toomik’s practice which proceeded to trace and transcend both geographical and autobiographical borders.
-The artist’s most successful and well known work “Father and Son” was made in 1998 and portrayed the artist skying naked on the frozen Baltic sea to the soundtrack of his then 10 year old son’s religious choir singing.
+Toomik gained international recognition in the 1990s primarily for his video works.
+His works like “Way To Sao Paulo” (1994) shown at the Sao Paulo biennial that year, and “Dancing Home” first screened in Helsinki at ARS ’95, laid the foundations of Toomik’s practice which proceeded to trace and transcend both geographical and autobiographical borders.
+The artist’s most successful and well known work “Father and Son” (1998) portrayed the artist skiing naked on the frozen Baltic sea to the soundtrack of his then 10-year-old son’s religious choir singing.
 The video belongs to several private and museum collections, including Estonian Art Museum, Tallinn; Erika Hoffmann collection, Berlin; Stedeljik museum, Amsterdam; Moderna Museet, Stockholm; Ludwig museum, Budapest.
 Toomik's artworks are represented in prominent contemporary art collections such as Louis Vuitton Foundation, Trussardi Foundation, V-A-C and many others.